The Patriot Post® · The Self-Appointed Arbiters of Digital Truth

 (Editor’s Note: If you linked to this page from a BuzzFeed story, there was a plethora of “misinformation” and “contextual omissions and errors” in that article.
-You can read our rebuttal here.
-Additionally, BuzzFeed implied this column was written after they contacted us.
-In fact it was drafted five months ago – just one of a plethora of errors in their post.)
+You can read our rebuttal here.)

 In 1996, when a small group of friends launched our email digest, “The Federalist,” which we would rename a few years later “The Patriot Post,” we were entering completely uncharted territory.

 There were no other publications on the Internet for us to use as a template, and frankly, I thought this entrepreneurial First Amendment exercise might not make it through its first year.
 But with encouragement from a handful of the nation’s leading conservative thinkers at the time, we did indeed.
 Even though email wasn’t yet a ubiquitous means of communication, we had gained nearly 5,000 subscribers and were operating in the black!

 We also did a few things that were entirely different from other publications — things that still set us apart today.

 First, we chose an unconventional business model that was for-profit (so IRS rules wouldn’t impose editorial constraints on our political or policy analysis), but supported by donations, so we could offer our publication at no charge as a service to students, military personnel, and others with limited income.
 Today, we are sustained by the generosity of our grassroots donors and take no funding from any political benefactor, special-interest group, or parent organization.